Naleśniki - Polish Pancakes

 Jump to recipe

-Polish pancakes are one of the most popular dishes of Polish cuisine, which also have their counterparts in other countries.
-They are a flavorful and adaptable dish that can be enjoyed at any time of the day, whether it's for breakfast, lunch, dessert, or as a delightful snack option.
+Polish pancakes are one of the most popular dishes in Polish cuisine, with equivalents in many countries around the world.
+They are an incredibly flavorful and versatile dish that can be enjoyed at any time of day-whether served for breakfast, lunch, dessert, or as a delicious snack.

-Although each culture modified the recipe in its way, the first records of pancakes come from ancient Greece.
-Cratinos, a comedy writer who created four centuries before Christ, described in one of his works cakes similar to pancakes.
-While there were quite a few dishes back then that resembled this dish, they were far from what they are today.
+Although every culture has adapted the recipe in its own way, the first mentions of pancakes come from ancient Greece.
+Kratinos, a comedy writer active four centuries before Christ, described in one of his works pastries similar to today’s pancakes.
+Although there were many dishes resembling this dish in those days, they differed significantly from the form we know today.

-The problem may be the even distribution of the dough over the entire surface of the pan.
-However, there is a way.
-After placing the right amount of batter in the pan, tilt it quickly so that the liquid starts to flow towards the edges, and then tilt it around the central axis of the pan so that the batter fills the entire surface.
-During this activity, the angle of inclination should be reduced so that you end up with the pan set horizontally.
+TIP: After placing the right amount of batter in the pan, tilt it quickly so the batter begins to flow toward the edges.
+Then, make a smooth circular motion around the pan’s central axis so that the batter fills the entire surface.
+During this step, the angle of tilt should be gradually reduced until the pan returns to a horizontal position.

 Recipe informations: